keksys/.github/README.md

-# .github
+# Kek-Enterprise

-Uhhhhhhh we are cool ppl 8)
+Give us money and we wont make your Software 😎